mfem/web/src/examples.md

    showElement("mobius-strip", meshing && all2 && all3 && all4);
    showElement("klein-bottle", meshing && all2 && all3 && all4);
    showElement("toroid", meshing && all2 && all3 && all4);
+   showElement("extruder", meshing && all2 && all3 && all4);
    showElement("shaper", meshing && all2 && all3 && all4);
    showElement("mesh-explorer", meshing && all2 && all3 && all4);
    showElement("mesh-optimizer", meshing && all2 && all3 && all4);